exchhattu/TimeseriesWeatherForecast-RNN-GRU-LSTM/README.md

 ## **Motivation**
 * Analyze time series data.
 Here, weather forecasting data was used.
-However with minimum modification the program can be used in the similar time series data from different domains such as finance, and health care.
+However with minimal modification, the program can be used in the time series data from different domains such as finance or health care.
-* Here, since time series data was used, the goal is to predict temperature of the next 12 or 24 hours
+* Here, since time series data for weather forecasting was tested, the goal is to predict temperature of the next 12 or 24 hours.

 ## **Requirements**
 * Python (3.6.0)